Dahmer – Monster: The Jeffrey Dahmer Story (2022) Review

 5. Evan Peters

-Like “Versace’s” Darren Criss, “Dahmer” boasts a striking central performance by Murphy favorite Evan Peters (complete with Midwestern accent).
-However, while Criss was able to play to the gay Zeitgeist, it’s tough going spending time in the company of Dahmer, a man whose entire outward life has been constructed as a means of satisfying the forbidden.
+Like “Versace’s” Darren Criss, “Dahmer” boasts a striking central performance by Murphy’s favorite, Evan Peters (complete with a Midwestern accent).
+However, while Criss was able to play to the gay Zeitgeist, it’s tough to spend time in the company of Dahmer.
+The seediness gets to you.

 6. Feeling Unclean

 And it’s especially tough going when the viewer is a gay man.
-Dahmer picked up most of his victims in gay bars and from there, he would take them to a bathhouse or his grandmother’s house and, later, to his own apartment where he would proceed to drug them.
-The come-on smile and the can-I-buy-you-a-drink motions of a typical gay pickup get intertwined with what were Dahmer’s intentions: he didn’t want to have you he wanted to keep you.
-After episode two you begin to feel unclean.
+Dahmer picked up most of his victims in gay bars, and from there, he would take them to a bathhouse or his grandmother’s house and, later, to his apartment, where he would proceed to drug them.
+The come-on smile and the can-I-buy-you-a-drink motions of a typical gay pickup get intertwined with Dahmer’s intentions: he didn’t want to have you; he wanted to keep you.

 7. Dignity for the Victims